Getting Started

 }

-// Your logic for linking your connection with a user goes here
+// Your logic for when your connection is not (yet) linked to a user goes here

 return (